 I've made this recipe 3 times and only once did I need to thicken it at the end.
 I also had someone else make it and they did not have to thicken the stew, but just in case your stew isn't as thick as you like it, here are the instructions for thickening it.

-You can also use a cornstarch slurry and I would start off with 1 Tbsp of cornstarch mixed in a 2-3 Tbsp of water and add to the stew.
+You can also use a cornstarch slurry and I would start off with 1 tablespoon of cornstarch mixed in a 2-3 tablespoon of water and add to the stew.
 Bring the stew up to a low boil to thicken after adding the cornstarch slurry.

 How to Make Slow Cooker Chicken Stew